Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 In order to help you make your choice, here are a few arguments and comparisons :

-- Moglyph FX relies entirely on Afters Effects Text layers, which means that you will always be bound to use the one-color symbols, called "glyphs", provided in the different thematic Moglyph Fonts.
+- Moglyph FX relies entirely on Afters Effects Text layers, which means that you will always be bound to use some one-color glyphs, provided in the different thematic Moglyph Fonts or created by you thanks to the dedicated Illustrator template (download it at the bottom of this page).
 This is the main limitation of Moglyph FX and where it really differs from its contender Cloner+Effectors, since this one lets you use any layer (that can be precomposed with animated graphics in it) as clones.
 And this is mainly why, Moglyph FX costs almost half the price of Cloners+Effectors.

-I will do my best to provide as many useful and nice glyph shapes as I can, in a continuously growing font library, but this is definitely something to keep in mind while purchase one of these products.
+I will do my best to provide as many useful and nice glyph shapes as I can in a continuously growing font library, and the template available lets you create your own glyph fonts, but not being able to clone and animate some layers is definitely something to keep in mind while purchase this product.

 - Another major difference between both products is how the "Falloff" options for the Effectors affect the clones.
 In Cloners+Effectors, you'll find the 2 most used Falloff shapes that Cinema4D (and other procedural modules like Mash for Maya) offers : "Linear" and "Radial", which allows you to animate your clones just by dragging the Effectors accross them, just like in Cinema4D.
 Moglyph FX is an entirely different beast while dealing with Effectors falloff ; since the effectors are in fact some complex "text animators", you'll never be able to separate their position from the cloner and, then, to animate your clones in this way.
 Moglyph FX Effectors' falloff rather consists of a bunch of "completion" sliders (with a "Start", a "End", an "Offset"...) than will help you animate your clones one by one, depending of their index order, from the first to the last by default, or row by row if you check the corresponding option in the "Animate" tab.
 Note that you can randomize these clones indexes with another cool Effector's option from this tab, if you do not want to animate clones in a sequential way.